-If you’re in Year 12 and want to go to Uni next year, then you’ll probably know that Term 3 is the time to start getting your applications organised.
-But did you also know that if you have a change of heart, it’s not a problem, you can just change your preferences?
+If you’re in Year 12 and want to go to university next year, then you’ll probably know that this is the time of year to start getting your applications organised.
+But did you also know that if you have a change of heart, it’s not a problem – you can just change your preferences?

 It happens and it’s not a big deal.
 There are lots of ways that you can tweak your university applications even after you’ve submitted them.
 With just a little bit of time and effort you can easily get back on track.

 Were you stressing about submitting your uni application between school work and other commitments?
 If you were in a hurry perhaps you didn’t give too much thought to the order of your preferences.

 Maybe choices have been weighing on your mind, or you’ve had some time to do a bit more research and found a different course that would suit you better.
 Maybe you’ve done some further reading on one of the courses you’d put lower in your preferences, and have now decided that’s the one you’d really like to study.

 Perhaps you’ve had a change in your life that means that you’ll need to rethink where you’ll be able to go to uni.

 Whatever the reason, the good news is that you can reorder your preferences any time.

 You’ll need the login and password details for the relevant account that you created when you originally applied.
 So dig those out, then hop online to see what you need to do next.